-After all, pesticides have helped farmers increase yields and reliably deliver to consumers an abundance of quality produce all year long.
+After all, pesticides have helped farmers increase yields and reliably deliver an abundance of quality produce all year long.

-We no longer fear famine that is caused by pests and disease like the Irish potato famine.
+We no longer fear famine (in most countries) caused by pests and disease like the Irish potato famine.

 However, just as pesticides aren’t all bad, they’re not all good either.

 They’re not good for the environment, degrading the soil and poisoning water supply.

 And they’re not so good for our health either.

 “Laboratory studies show that pesticides can cause health problems, such as birth defects, nerve damage, cancer, and other effects that might occur over a long period of time.
 However, these effects depend on how toxic the pesticide is and how much of it is consumed.
 Some pesticides also pose unique health risks to children.”
 1

 We can avoid consuming pesticides in our food by eating organic produce.

 The Dirty Dozen and The Clean Fifteen